 · Eyes: Optic neuritis, chorioretinitis

-· Other: Renal granulomas, lymphadenomegaly with gelatinous appearance, otitis media (C. neoformans var. grubii), mastitis, placentitis with abortion and infection of the fetus
+· Other: Renal granulomas, lymphadenomegaly with gelatinous appearance, otitis interna (C. neoformans var. grubii), mastitis, placentitis with abortion and infection of the fetus

 TYPICAL LIGHT MICROSCOPIC FINDINGS:

-· Pleomorphic, round or oval, thin‑walled cells (2-10 um diameter) surrounded by a thick heteropolysaccharide capsule (1-30 um thick) that forms a clear or refractile halo
+· Pleomorphic, round or oval, thin‑walled cells (2-10 um diameter) surrounded by a thick mucopolysaccharide capsule (1-30 um thick) that forms a clear or refractile halo

 · Organisms with unstained capsules create “soap-bubble” appearance